Azure-Samples/azure-search-dotnet-samples/quickstart-semantic-ranking/README.md

 1. Open the **quickstart-semantic-ranking.sln** solution in Visual Studio
 1. Open **BuildIndex**.
-1. In **Program.cs**, replace the placeholder value for the service endpoint with the name of your search service.
+1. In **Program.cs**, replace the placeholder value for the service name with a valid value for your search service.
 1. Repeat this step for **QueryIndex**.
 1. Compile and run each project.